Tyler Stephenson Player Props: Reds vs. Giants

 Tyler Stephenson At The Plate

-- Stephenson is batting .252 with 13 doubles, a triple, seven home runs and 36 walks.
+- Stephenson has 14 doubles, a triple, seven home runs and 36 walks while batting .252.

-- Stephenson has an RBI in 30 of 87 games this year, with multiple RBI in seven of them.
+- Stephenson has picked up an RBI in 33.7% of his games this year, with more than one RBI in 7.9% of his games.

-- In 40.2% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (6.9%).
+- He has scored in 35 games this year (39.3%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.